loopbackio/loopback.io/pages/en/lb4/Thinking-in-LoopBack.md

 });
 ```

-The new unit test is passing now, but our integration and acceptance tests are broken again!
+The new unit test is passing now, but the integration and acceptance tests are broken again!

  1. Fix the integration test by changing how the controller is created - inject `new ProductRepository()` into the repository argument.

  2. Fix the acceptance test by annotating `ProductController`'s `repository` argument with `@inject('repositories.Product')`
-    and binding the `ProductRepository` in the main application file where we are also binding controllers.
+    and binding the `ProductRepository` in the main application file where you are also binding controllers.

 Learn more about this topic in [Unit-test your Controllers](./Testing-your-application.html#unit-test-your-controllers)
 and [Use test doubles](./Testing-your-application.html#use-test-doubles) from [Testing your application](./Testing-your-application.html).

 ### Handle 'product not found' error

-When we wrote the first implementation of `getDetails`, we assumed the slug always refer to an existing product, which obviously is not always true.
-Let's fix our controller to correctly handle this error situation.
+When you wrote the first implementation of `getDetails`, you assumed the slug always refer to an existing product, which obviously is not always true.
+Fix the controller to correctly handle this error situation.

 Start with a failing unit test: